Combined Bachelor/Master Option for UF Undergraduates

 January, June, and August start dates available.

-If you receive Florida Bright Futures, Florida Prepaid or most other undergraduate scholarships, these scholarships will cover a portion of your graduate tuition while you are still an undergraduate.
-The scholarship will pay the graduate tuition at the undergraduate rate, and you must compensate for the difference between the undergraduate and graduate rates.
+Most undergraduate scholarships will cover a portion of your graduate tuition while you are still an undergraduate.
+Students must compensate for the difference between the undergraduate and graduate rates.

-- $2,017 savings for 12 undergraduate credits (based on Fall 2010 tuition fees) that he or she did not need to take because they were substituted with grad business courses
+- $2553 savings for 12 undergraduate credits (based on Fall 2016 tuition) not taken because they were substituted with grad business courses

-Depending on how many credits you earn during your senior year, you could potentially earn your Master's degree in the semester following your Bachelor's graduation.
+As a combined student, you could potentially earn your Master's degree in the semester following after earning your Bachelor's.
 If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 11 additional credits to earn their M.S. degree!
-That could be done in one semester.

 Admission & Application